7 Tips to Choose the Right Vaping Kit

 Are you a “mouth to lung” MTL vaper or a “direct lung” DL vaper?

 You need to determine which type of “inhaler” or “vaper” you are.
-If when you inhale, you fill your mouth with smoke before passing it to your lungs then you are a “MTL” vaper (MTL=mouth to lung).
+If when you inhale, you fill your mouth with smoke before passing it to your lungs then you are an “MTL” vaper ( MTL=mouth to lung).
 Most smokers are MTL vapers.
 If on the contrary, you inhale without stopping the smoke in your mouth, directly to your lungs then you are a “DL” vaper (DL=Direct Lung).
-It is very important to determine this first than anything as most devices do not work good for both types of vapers.
+It is essential to determine this first than anything as most devices do not work right for both types of vapers.
 For MTL vaping, the coils used are above 1 Ohm, Sub-Ohm coils are for DL vaping.
-It is also related to the level of nicotine: nicotine levels above 6mg (that would be the level of a light smoker) does not bode well with Sub-Ohm devices, the flavor is horrible and the throat hit can be overwhelming.
+It is also related to the level of nicotine: nicotine levels above 6mg (that would be the level of a light smoker) does not bode well with Sub-Ohm devices, the flavor is horrible, and the throat hit can be overwhelming.
 Sub-ohm vaping is for low levels of nicotine, even better with no nicotine at all.

 This is important...can you clean the tank?
 Can you replace the atomizer head (coil) or do you have to trash the whole tank after the atomizer wears off?
 Can you take it apart and clean it?
 Why do you want a cleanable tank?
 First of all because of hygiene but ... what about when you just want to change flavors?
 All starter kits we offer are cleanable.
 Be aware that most cig-a-like kits sold in gas stations are not cleanable.

 Since vaping depends on electricity you want a vaping kit with a battery that has plenty of capacity to last charged most of the day if not more.
 The capacity of the battery is measured in mAh.
-A 650 mAh (3.7V constant output) will last 7-8 hours of use for the average person and you will need 2 batteries in order to charge one while the other is in use.
-Another option is to use a passthrough battery that can power your tank at the same time it is charging, so as long as it is connected to a USB port you can vape regardless of how much charge the battery is holding.
-The third option is to get a battery with capacity of 1300 mAh or more.
+A 650 mAh (3.7V constant output) will last 7-8 hours of use for the average person, and you will need two batteries to charge one while the other is in use.
+Another option is to use a passthrough battery that can power your tank at the same time it is charging, so as long as it is connected to a USB port, you can vape regardless of how much charge the battery is holding.
+The third option is to get a battery with a capacity of 1600 mAh or more.
 In any case, it is always advisable to have an extra battery (just in case).

 This is paramount.
 Is the kit safe?
 In which way it can be not safe?
-There are 2 things to look for: -The tank: is it plastic? if so, consider that some acid flavors can degrade the plastic which is not something desirable.
-In my opinion glass (pyrex even better) is the way to go. -The battery: does it has security features? auto shut-off in case of short circuit? the more safety features the better. -The metal: what is its origin?
+There are two things to look for: - The tank: is it plastic?
+If so, consider that some acid flavors can degrade the plastic which is not something desirable.
+In my opinion glass (pyrex even better) is the way to go. -The battery: does it has security features?
+Auto shut-off in case of short circuit?
+The more safety features, the better. -The metal: what is its origin?
 Is it RoHS certified?
 RoHs is a certification given to products after tests to prove there is no lead content.
 I have seen Kanger tank clones that after a certain amount of time start rusting because the material used is not stainless steel but some cheap metal alloy.
 Besides the risk of metal contamination, the last thing you would want is to have rust in your tank.

 Why authenticity matters?
-It matters first of all because of the safety.
-When you buy a clone (and the market is flooded with these), there is no guarantee of the materials being used or that the batteries have the safety features built in.
-Authentic Kangertech / Kanger products are RoHs certified which means there is guarantee that no toxic lead is present in the metal.
-You have no guarantee when buying a clone battery that the internal safety features are in place.
+It matters first of all because of safety.
+When you buy a clone (and the market is flooded with these), there is no guarantee of the materials being used or that the batteries have the safety features built-in.
+Authentic Kangertech / Kanger products are RoHS certified which means there is a guarantee that no toxic lead is present in the metal.
+You have no warranty when buying a clone battery that the internal safety features are in place.
 Even worse when it comes to atomizer heads (coils).
-Clone coils might not only have been made with contaminated metal but usually these do not perform as they should; these might burn very quickly and/or not deliver the stated resistance level.
-Lastly, more than likely you will not be able to find parts that fit correctly because clones despite of looking similar to the authentic ones have differences in size, threads and proportions and their production and distribution is inconsistent.
-Also, when you buy an authentic vaping kit you are covered under the manufacturer warranty, something nonexistent when buying clones.
+Clone coils might not only have been made with contaminated metal but usually, these do not perform as they should; these might burn very quickly and not deliver the stated resistance level.
+Lastly, more than likely you will not be able to find parts that fit correctly because clones despite looking similar to the authentic ones have differences in size, threads and proportions, and their production and distribution is inconsistent.
+Also, when you buy a genuine vaping kit you are covered under the manufacturer warranty, something nonexistent when purchasing clones.

 Well, I hope I have provided you with a general view of what to consider when looking for a starting kit.
 I know there is too much information out there and it is confusing at first, but it does not have to be that complicated.

-If you already know you are a MTL (mouth to lung) type of vaper you can check these Starter Kits: Kanger MTL Starter Kits
+If you already know you are an MTL (mouth to lung) type of vaper you can check these Starter Kits: Kanger MTL Starter Kits

 If you know you are a DL (Direct to lung) type of vaper, please check these Starter Kits: DL Starter Kits.